Cheapest Auto Insurance in Arkansas (2025)

 847

-Data from the U.S. Census Bureau shows that 17.8% of Arkansas residents are 65 or older.
-GEICO offers various savings opportunities for senior drivers in the state, such as its retired government and military discount, defensive driving discount, and five-year good driving discount.
+GEICO offers various savings opportunities for senior drivers in Arkansas, such as its retired government and military discount, defensive driving discount, and five-year good driving discount.
 Also, if you’re at least 50, you may benefit from its Prime Time Contract, which guarantees your policy renewal.

 Pros